Financial Resolutions for 2023 (and How to Make them Happen)

 If your finances got into a bit of a tangle last year, you’re not alone.

-In 2021 and yet another year living in a pandemic, 7.3 million people have been estimated to fall behind on household bills.
-And, according to research from the UK Debt Service, at least 30% of the population get into bad debt over Christmas due to their spending over the season.
+In 2021, 7.3 million people were estimated to fall behind on household bills.
+And, according to research from the UK Debt Service, at least 30% of the population gets into bad debt over Christmas due to their spending over the season.

-Starting with the most popular - yet not always the easiest! - resolution, set an intention that 2022 will be the year you get out of debt for good.
+Starting with the most popular - yet not always the easiest! - resolution, set an intention that 2023 will be the year you get one step closer to financial freedom and get out of debt for good.

 The first step is to list all your debts and make a plan to pay them off.
 Easier said than done, right?